2006 Winter Olympics: Participating National Olympic Committees

 A record 80 National Olympic Committees (NOCs) entered athletes at the 2006 Winter Olympic Games.
 This was an increase of two from the 78 represented at the 2002 Olympic Winter Games.
 The number in parentheses indicates the number of participants that NOC contributed.
 It was the first appearance for Albania, Ethiopia and Madagascar.
 It was the only appearance at the Winter Olympics for Serbia and Montenegro, coming between the country's name change in 2003 from the Federal Republic of Yugoslavia and Montenegro's then-pending vote for independence in May 2006.
+Algeria returned to the Winter games after a 14-year absence, Senegal returned to the Winter games after a 12-year absence, and Luxembourg, North Korea and Portugal returned after 8 years.
+Six countries, Cameroon, Fiji, Jamaica, Mexico, Puerto Rico and Trinidad and Tobago which were at the 2002 Games, did not participate in 2006.

+Number of athletes by National Olympic Committee

+2,494 athletes from 80 NOCs participated in the 2006 Winter Olympics.

 Organization

 Out of 40,000 applicants, 20,000 volunteers were selected to help the athletes, spectators, and journalists, and to prepare the competition sites.
 They were selected by the recruiting program Noi2006.

 Construction

 Sixty-five sporting facilities, various infrastructures, sport villages for athletes and media, and transportation infrastructures were constructed for a total of 1.7 billion euros.

 Among the most important sporting facilities that were used: